nickvourd/Windows-Local-Privilege-Escalation-Cookbook/Notes/SeBackupPrivilege.md

  Import-Module carbon
  ```

- 5) Use the following cmdlets to grant the SeBackupPrivilege to the new user and verify the privilege:
+ 2) Use the following cmdlets to grant the SeBackupPrivilege to the current user and verify the privilege:

  ```
- Grant-CPrivilege -Identity Administrator -Privilege SeBackupPrivilege
+ Grant-CPrivilege -Identity nickvourd -Privilege SeBackupPrivilege
  ```

  and

  ```
- Test-CPrivilege -Identity Administrator -Privilege SeBackupPrivilege
+ Test-CPrivilege -Identity nickvourd -Privilege SeBackupPrivilege
  ```

 Outcome: